Once you’ve completed your research, you’ll need to prepare your thesis for submission and examination.

 - large diagrams, charts and tables

 Your thesis must also include or acknowledge any published or publishable work you develop during your candidature.
-If your thesis contains any confidential material, you must note this on your Notice of Intention to Submit form.
-Examiners must agree to keep the information confidential.

 Using a professional editor or proofreader

 You can use the services of a professional editor or proofreader to help prepare your thesis for submission.
 These professionals can provide copyediting and proofreading advice; however, they cannot shape or change the substance or structure of your work.

 It’s important to make sure you understand the rules around using an editor or proofreader before you engage a professional.
 As a starting point, you should read the following documents: